Chart Color Schemes

 The level of cultural diversity witnessed in Vineyard was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Vineyard's population shows above-average cultural diversity, with 20.6% born overseas and 15.8% speaking a language other than English at home.
-Christianity is the predominant religion in Vineyard, accounting for 68.7%, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are English (26.6%), Australian (24.4%), and Maltese (8.1%).
+Vineyard's cultural diversity was found to be above average, with 20.6% of its population born overseas and 15.8% speaking a language other than English at home.
+The predominant religion in Vineyard is Christianity, which accounts for 68.7% of the population, compared to 49.2% across Greater Sydney.
+In terms of ancestry, the top three groups in Vineyard are English (26.6%), Australian (24.4%), and Maltese (8.1%).

 Frequently Asked Questions - Diversity